castore-dev/castore/packages/dam/README.md

 ## 👩‍💻 Usage

+`@castore/dam` exposes a series of utils that scan past events and re-publish them in [message channels](https://github.com/castore-dev/castore#--event-driven-architecture) – or _"pour them"_ as in _"pouring water from a container to another"_ 🫗.

+Those utils are typically very useful for data maintenance and migration, and can be rate limited to limit impact on production traffic.
+They are the following:

+- [`pourEventStoreAggregateIds`](#poureventstoreaggregateids): Pour all the aggregate ids of an event store in an `AggregateExistsMessageChannel`.
+- [`pourAggregateEvents`](#pouraggregateevents): Pour all the events of a specific aggregate in a provided `NotificationMessageChannel`.
+- [`pourEventStoreEvents`](#poureventstoreevents): Pour all the events of an event store in a provided `NotificationMessageChannel`.

 ### `pourEventStoreAggregateIds`

-Publish all the aggregate ids of an event store to a provided [`AggregateExistsMessageChannel`](https://github.com/castore-dev/castore#--event-driven-architecture).
+Pour all the aggregate ids of an event store in a provided [`AggregateExistsMessageChannel`](https://github.com/castore-dev/castore#--event-driven-architecture).
 Aggregate ids are published in the order in which they are retrieved (by default, ordered by their initial timestamps).

 ```ts
 import { pourEventStoreAggregateIds } from '@castore/dam';